LINMAR-Lab/linmarlab-website/research/index.md

----
-title: Research
-nav:
-  order: 1
-  tooltip: Published works
----

-{% include icon.html icon="fa-solid fa-microscope" %}Research
+{% include icon.html icon="fa-solid fa-microscope" %} Research

-We investigate how microbial populations and communities adapt to environmental change.
-Our work integrates experimental evolution, microbial ecology, high-throughput genomics, and mathematical modelling to uncover the mechanisms that shape adaptation, persistence, and community stability in microbial systems.
+Understanding how microbial communities adapt to environmental change.

+Our research combines **experimental evolution, microbial ecology, mathematical modelling and metabolic network analysis** to uncover the mechanisms that govern adaptation and stability in microbial systems.
-A central focus of the lab is **evolutionary rescue**—how populations avoid extinction through rapid adaptation under stress—and how this process is modulated by **species interactions**, including metabolic cross-feeding and mutualism breakdown.
-In parallel, we develop **theoretical and computational models** of eco-evolutionary dynamics, and we apply **constraint-based metabolic modelling (including flux balance analysis, FBA)** to understand how metabolic networks constrain growth, interaction regimes, and evolutionary trajectories.

-### Research pillars
-- Evolutionary rescue under environmental stress
-- Microbial interactions, cross-feeding, and community stability
-- Mathematical modelling and eco-evolutionary theory
-- Metabolic network modelling and flux balance analysis (FBA)
+We focus particularly on **phototrophic microorganisms and microbial communities**, using controlled laboratory evolution, genomic analyses, and theoretical models to understand how ecological interactions shape evolutionary trajectories.

 {% include section.html %}

-## Highlighted
+## Evolutionary rescue

-{% include citation.html lookup="doi:10.1038/s41467-025-58742-1" style="rich" %}
-{% include citation.html lookup="doi:10.1038/s41559-020-1130-9" style="rich" %}
+A central focus of the lab is **evolutionary rescue**—the process by which populations avoid extinction through rapid adaptation when environments deteriorate.
+We investigate how factors such as environmental change rates, dispersal and community context influence the probability and dynamics of evolutionary rescue.

 {% include section.html %}

-## All publications
+## Microbial interactions

-{% include search-box.html %}
+Microbial communities are structured by **metabolic interactions between species**, including cross-feeding and cooperative resource exchange.

+Our work explores:

+- how microbial mutualisms emerge and collapse
+- how metabolic dependencies influence adaptation
+- how community structure shapes evolutionary outcomes

-{% include search-info.html %}
+{% include section.html %}

+## Mathematical and metabolic modelling

+To complement experimental work, we develop **theoretical and computational models** of microbial systems.

+These include:

+- eco-evolutionary models of microbial populations
+- community dynamics simulations
+- **constraint-based metabolic models and flux balance analysis (FBA)**

+These approaches allow us to predict how metabolic networks constrain growth, interaction regimes, and evolutionary trajectories.

-{% include list.html data="citations" component="citation" style="rich" %}
+{% include section.html %}